fkcurrie/fluidnc-ledscreen/SECURITY.md

 ## Reporting a Vulnerability

 We take the security of FluidNC LED Screen Monitor seriously.
-If you discover a security vulnerability, please follow these steps:
+If you believe you have found a security vulnerability, please report it to us as described below.

-1. **Do Not** disclose the vulnerability publicly until it has been addressed
-2. Submit a detailed report to [security contact information]
-3. Include:
-   - Description of the vulnerability
+**Please do not report security vulnerabilities through public GitHub issues.**

+Instead, please report them via email to [security@sfle.ca].
+You should receive a response within 48 hours.
+If for some reason you do not, please follow up via email to ensure we received your original message.

+Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue:

+* Type of issue (e.g. buffer overflow, SQL injection, cross-site scripting, etc.)
+* Full paths of source file(s) related to the manifestation of the issue
+* The location of the affected source code (tag/branch/commit or direct URL)
+* Any special configuration required to reproduce the issue
-   - Steps to reproduce
+* Step-by-step instructions to reproduce the issue
-   - Potential impact
-   - Suggested fixes (if any)
-   - Your contact information
+* Proof-of-concept or exploit code (if possible)
+* Impact of the issue, including how an attacker might exploit the issue

+This information will help us triage your report more quickly.

+## Preferred Languages

+We prefer all communications to be in English.

-## Security Features
+## Security Measures

-The FluidNC LED Screen Monitor implements several security measures:
+This project implements several security measures:

-1. **Error Handling**
-   - Secure error messages that don't expose internal details
-   - Stack traces logged server-side only
-   - Generic error responses to clients

-2. **Dependency Management**
-   - Regular security updates via Dependabot
+1. Regular dependency updates via Dependabot
-   - Latest secure versions of all dependencies
+2. Security scanning of dependencies
-   - Automated dependency scanning

-3. **Network Security**
-   - WebSocket communication with FluidNC
-   - No exposed sensitive endpoints
-   - Secure connection handling

-4. **Container Security**
-   - Docker-based deployment
-   - Minimal attack surface
-   - Regular base image updates
+3. Code scanning for vulnerabilities
+4. Secure configuration defaults
+5. Input validation and sanitization
+6. Error handling that prevents information disclosure

 ## Security Updates

-Security updates are handled through:
-1. Dependabot alerts for dependency vulnerabilities
-2. Regular security scans
+Security updates are released as soon as possible after a vulnerability is discovered and fixed.
+We follow these steps:

+1. Assess the severity of the vulnerability
+2. Develop and test a fix
-3. Manual security reviews
+3. Release a security update
+4. Notify users through GitHub releases
+5. Update documentation with security notes

-## Best Practices
+## Security Best Practices

-When using this project:
+When using this project, we recommend:

-1. Keep dependencies updated
-2. Use the latest stable version
+1. Always use the latest stable version
-3. Monitor security alerts
-4. Follow deployment guidelines
-5. Report security issues promptly
+2. Keep dependencies up to date
+3. Follow the principle of least privilege
+4. Monitor logs for suspicious activity
+5. Regularly backup configuration files
+6. Use secure network configurations

 ## Contact